Probate Lawyer Maryville, TN

 Intestate refers to the situation that arises when someone dies without leaving a valid will.
 When this happens, the person’s estate is distributed based on Tennessee’s intestacy laws, rather than according to any personal wishes the decedent may have had.
 These laws outline a predetermined order in which family members, such as spouses, children, or other relatives, inherit portions of the estate.
 Generally, a probate court will appoint an administrator to manage the distribution, as there is no designated executor in an intestate situation.

 Intestacy often leads to a more complicated and lengthy process, as family members may not agree on who should inherit specific assets or how they should be divided.
-Because of this, having a will in place is usually recommended to provide clarity and direction, reducing potential conflicts and ensuring your wishes are met.
+Because of this, having a will in place is usually recommended to provide clarity and direction, reducing potential conflicts, and getting your wishes met.

 Executor

 An executor is the person chosen by the individual who created the will (also known as the testator) to manage their estate after they pass away.
-The executor has several key responsibilities: they gather and manage assets, pay any outstanding debts or taxes, and ensure the remaining assets are distributed according to the will’s terms.
+The executor has several key responsibilities, such as gathering and managing assets, paying any outstanding debts or taxes, and overseeing the distribution of the remaining assets according to the terms of the will.
 Executors have a legal obligation, known as a fiduciary duty, to act in the best interests of the beneficiaries.
 This responsibility means that executors must act with honesty and diligence, putting the beneficiaries’ needs and interests first.

-Serving as an executor is a serious duty, as it often involves making financial decisions, managing complex assets, and sometimes dealing with disputes among beneficiaries.
-Executors may also work with probate lawyers to assist with legal requirements, ensuring that all steps are accurately followed according to Tennessee state law.
+Serving as an executor is a serious duty, as it often involves making financial decisions, managing complicated assets, and sometimes dealing with disputes among beneficiaries.
+Executors may also work with probate attorneys to assist with legal requirements, so that all steps are accurately followed according to Tennessee probate law.

 Estate Plan